 Child sexual abuse affects the entire family.
 Thus, families are a key element of this program.
 The Be Brave Ranch offers a separate Family Program that will help the non-offending parents/guardians to develop skills and strategies to support the child in the healing process.

 Family support continues throughout the year through weekly phone counselling with Be Brave Ranch parents.
-Conjoint therapy sessions will be offered with the parents/guardians of the child.
+Weekly progress reports regarding their child’s treatment are provided by the therapists.
 The Family Program helps parents/guardians understand and manage the issues created by the trauma of their child’s sexual abuse through group sessions and individual support.
+Further, the clinical team offers support to parents in other formats as well, such as attending meetings and case conferences at schools to help bridge transition times and offer education and support for both children and parents.

 What about school?